arjunds/arjunds.github.io/course/PA1/Lecture3.md

 ***

 With that, you should have enough info to get started on the first assignment.
-Because of the style of the course, the assignment writeups will conveyed through comments in the Java files, until they become too complicated for that.
-Take a look at `A1.java` to get started!
+It's a fairly basic assignment that just covers Java structure, fundamentals and working with Strings.

 <span class="fs-4" style="text-align:center; display:block">
 [Prev](Lecture2.md){: .btn .btn-blue}